• DESTINATIONS

 Overtourism Issues

-In 2017, it was reported that around 2.5 million people visited the 12th century Hindu temple complex, known as the sensational Angkor Wat.
-It appears that a lot of visitor’s crowd around the main Angkor Wat Temple but also around Ta Phrom, also known as ‘The Tomb Raider Temple’, made famous by the Lara Croft movie.
+In 2017, it was reported that around 2.5 million people visited the 12th century Hindu temple complex, Angkor Wat.
+From our own visit we noticed, a lot of visitor’s crowd around the main Angkor Wat Temple but also around Ta Phrom, also known as ‘The Tomb Raider Temple’, made famous by the Lara Croft movie.

-As well as harming the ruins by walking all over them and placing a lot of pressure on the roots of the Banyan trees that grow all around these temples, but also surrounding areas too.
+This harms the ruins because visitors are walking all over them and placing a lot of pressure on the roots of the Banyan trees that grow all around these temples, but also surrounding areas too.

 Nearby urban areas have grown leading to a shortage of ground water, which could cause the sudden collapse of the ancient City of Temples.